-We invite submissions from all areas of Fantasy, Science Fiction, and Horror, Alternate History, Gothic, Steampunk, Young Adult Dystopic Fiction, or any other radically imaginative narrative space.
+We invite submissions from all areas of Fantasy, Science Fiction, Horror, Alternate History, Gothic, Steampunk, Young Adult Dystopic Fiction, or any other radically imaginative narrative space.

 Please submit a 300 word abstract with a brief (max.
-50 words) bionote in a separate documents with your submission.
+100 words) bionote in separate documents with your submission.

 All non-fiction reviews are 1500-2000 words.

 Reviews must follow MLA 9 and our House Style guide above.

 See the attached links to our letters of instructions for further guidance:

 Note that we also welcome reviews of mediums outside of the ones listed here, such as conference reports, exhibitions, performances, etc. Please contact our Editors for further guidance.